Number 1 Crush: Critical reception and awards

+"#1 Crush" was nominated for Best Song from a Movie at the 1997 MTV Movie Awards.

 Media appearances

-Aside from Romeo + Juliet, "#1 Crush" has become an enduring work for the band, featuring in multiple media since and has also covered by multiple artists.
 In 2004, the original version of "#1 Crush" became the theme tune to the British sci-fi drama Hex.
 The song was also licensed for episodes of the shows La Femme Nikita and True Blood and is performed by a character in the series Shameless and movie Soldier's Girl.
 In 2022, the remix was used in episode 7 of the second season of American Horror Stories.